 About me

-Born in Cádiz, Andalusia.
+From Cádiz, Andalucía.
 In my free time, I like to do street photography, and I have also contributed a R package for data visualization.